ircv4-wg/spec-devel/drafts/03-metadata.md

 ```

 ## The `DELETE` action
-The `DELETE` action SHALL delete the given value at the given key, if such a value exists.
-The `DELETE` action SHALL require at least one key (parameter key name `"key"`).
-This key MUST be a string, or array of strings for keys to delete.
-Other keys may be specified as parameters, but said keys MUST NOT change the semantics of the `DELETE` action.
-Errors SHALL be signalled with the top-level `"success"` key set to false.
+The `DELETE` action MUST have a `"key"` parameter.

-If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client.
-Deleted values MAY be sent back.
-If one of the elements of the `DELETE` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.
+If the key or keys do not exist, or there are no associated values with the given key or keys, or the user has no rights to delete the target's metadata, the server MUST return an error.

-If the given key exists, and the user has the rights to delete the key, the server MUST return the name of the key deleted.
-If the key does not exist, the server MUST return an error.
+Upon success, the server MUST respond with another `METADATA` command with the `"action"` parameter set to `DELETE`, the key or keys requested for deletion by the client, and whether or not the action was successful.
+The `"value"` parameter MAY be set to the previous deleted values if the command was successful.

-Servers MUST NOT allow metadata to be deleted for other users, or on targets where the user does not have permission.
-Servers MAY add additional restrictions.
-Servers MUST report these denials as an error.
+The associated metadata SHALL be deleted from persistent storage.
+Retrievals for deleted metadata MUST behave as if the entry has never existed.

-Servers MAY throttle retrieval of metadata, if they so choose, but MUST report said throttling as an error.
+Servers MAY prohibit the deletion of certain vital metadata if it would adversely affect the operation of the server.

 Client to server example: